 ABRASIVE INNOVATION: EnviroDiamond’s CDP technology uses inexpensive carbon dioxide as a consumable ingredient to mass produce fine powders with very high abrasive utility.
-Our technology may be licensed and our flagship product is Mg-35 and we are producing a new synthetic spinel powder.
+Our detonation synthesis technology may be licensed, our flagship product is Mg-35 and we have recently begun producing diamond-enhanced synthetic spinel powder.

 ABRASIVELY UNIQUE: Mg-35 is a rare combination of materials, hardness and structures only made possible through our patented process.

 – Sieve or use Mg-35 as-is for grinding and polishing, or

 – Remove the oxides to produce ultra-fine polishing powders, or